Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 - Well, let's go!

-- I don’t know mushrooms, I have never picked them.
+- I don't know mushrooms, I've never picked them.

 - Well, let's figure it out.
-If you see a mushroom, you come to me.
-Show me, and I'll tell you what it is, a toadstool, or russula, or some other mushroom.
+You see a mushroom, you - to me.
+Show me, and I'll tell you what it is, grebe, or russula, or some other mushroom.

-Let's go.
-We walked through the woods for an hour or an hour and a half.
+We went.
+An hour or an hour and a half walked through the forest.
 And suddenly all this husk peeled off him.
-He began to tell how little he was, how he lived in the Caucasus.
-He said that his mother was sort of like a laundress, then I found out that his mother was a teacher.
-I don’t know why he said this: it’s not that he wanted to laugh at me, not something else.
-It is difficult to understand such people at once.
+He began to tell how small he was, how he lived in the Caucasus.
+He told me that his mother seemed to be a laundress, then I found out that his mother was a teacher.
+I don’t know why he said this: he didn’t want to laugh at me, or something else.
+It is difficult to understand such people immediately.

-Then he began to tell me about his poems, read them aloud, and not at all the same as I read.
+Then he began to tell me about his poems, to read them aloud, and not at all like those I read.
 I remember one thing I really liked, it started like this:

 Listen!